cjratcliff/ml-compiled/docs/probabilistic_graphical_models.rst

 Markov Random Field (MRF)
 ---------------------------
-A type of undirected graph which defines the joint probability distribution over a set of variables.
+A type of undirected graphical model which defines the joint probability distribution over a set of variables.
 Each variable is represented by one node in the graph.

+One use for an MRF could be to model the distribution over the pixel values for a set of images.
+In order to keep the model tractable edges are only drawn between neighbouring pixels.

 Naive Bayes Model
 -------------------